 Other long-term effects coincident with blackouts are generally associated with elevated alcohol use.
-If high consumption levels are continued for long periods, it can result in significant damage to brain tissue.
+If high consumption levels are continued for long periods, it can significantly damage brain tissue.
 This can create chronic memory issues, nerve damage, and more.
 One of the long-term brain damage conditions seen in heavy alcoholics is called “wet brain”.

 Is Blacking Out a Sign of an Alcohol Use Disorder?

 Many people who don’t drink often can experience blackouts easily since their system isn’t used to metabolizing alcohol.
-While blacking out isn’t necessarily a sign of alcohol addiction or an underlying alcohol use disorder, it can be one of the indicators if experienced regularly.
+While blacking out isn’t necessarily a sign of alcohol addiction, it can be one of the indicators if experienced regularly.